teamscode/teamscode.github.io/_posts/2018-1-24-spring-cgs-programming-contest.md

 ---

 # [Register Here](https://teamscode.typeform.com/to/OOdCyk)
-Registration will close when space is filled.
+Registration will close on April 4th or until space is filled.

 # Basic Information #